gunnihinn/crashdb/README.md

   operating system for doing development.)
 - Improve the error messages to get a better idea of what went wrong.
 Collect those error messages somewhere so you can search them.
-- Use an issue tracker - any issue tracker - to keep track of what you thing is wrong with this thing.
+- Use an issue tracker - any issue tracker - to keep track of what you think is wrong with this thing.
 A folder with two folders called "open" and "closed" and some text files under version control is a perfectly good issue tracker for beginners.